kowaluki/praca/README.md

 $footer = new myFooter();
 ```

-Footer os extended functions of:
+Footer is extended functions of:
 * [myMenu](#menu-mymenu)
 * [mySocial](#Social-mysocial)
 * [myAddress](#Address-myaddress)